wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 > ⚠️ Ignore all pop-ups/redirects!
 If you get redirected, just swipe back (or go to the khoindvn tab) to return to khoindvn.

 3. Scroll down, click on Download DNS Profile and press Allow.
-If the button does not work, click here ([https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig](https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig)).
+If the button does not work, click [here](https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig).
 4. Go to Settings and click on Profile Downloaded (or General → VPN and Device Management).
 Install the khoindvn DNS Profile.
 Enter your password if prompted.
 5. If required, go to Settings > General > About > Certificate Trust Settings and toggle the switch on for AAA certificates.
 6. On your Home Screen, a bookmark will appear.
 You do not need to install ESigns from it!